 - Distract yourself from pain.
 When you focus on pain, it makes it worse.
 Find something you like doing and keep yourself busy.

-- Remember to arrange a Acupuncture Pain Relief session.
+- Also, remember to arrange an Acupuncture Pain Relief session.

 To make an appointment for acupuncture pain relief please call or leave a message via the contact page